Climbing Mont Blanc; Everything You Need To Know

 Mont Blanc summit is 4,810m (15,780 feet)

-Would You Recommend Climbing Mont Blanc?
+Would You Recommend Setting a goal to Climb Mont Blanc?

 Yes!
 It was one of the best adventure travel weeks of my life.
 It’s doable for people with little-to-no mountain experience (in fact one of our group had never climbed a mountain before), but treat it with respect.
 Try to do a little training in the lead-up if you’re not in shape, even a couple of months of running every other day would be great.
-The level of comfort was amazing, the views in the Alps are second-to-none, the communication, level of guides and itinerary with Mountain Tracks was perfect, and to sit atop of Mont Blanc, looking down on Europe, it’s worthy every bead of sweat it took to get up there.
+The level of comfort was amazing, the views in the Alps are second-to-none, the communication, level of guides and itinerary with Mountain Tracks was perfect, and to sit atop of Mont Blanc, looking down on Europe, it’s worth every bead of sweat it took to get up there.
 Good luck!

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!